Xandromus/viceburg/README.md

 2. The ability to update burger names after they have been entered by the user

-3. Appending the new/changed data to the DOM in real-time as it is entered (versus simply reloading the page to display the new/changed data).
+3. Appending the new/changed data to the DOM in real-time as it is entered (versus simply reloading the page to display the new/changed data)

 4. The ability to create an account and customize profiles